 After a decision is made on the TT application, there is a 15-day appeal period during which the subdivider, or any other affected party, may appeal the determination of the Planning Commission to the Board of Supervisors.
-The appeal form and filing fee must be submitted to the Clerk to the Board of Supervisors within the 15-day of the Commission's action.
+The appeal form and filing fee must be submitted to the Clerk to the Board of Supervisors within the 15-day appeal period.